-Ms. Brown is Vice President of Business and Investor Development for the Decatur-Morgan County Chamber of Commerce.
+Ms. Brown is Vice President of Development for the Decatur-Morgan County Chamber of Commerce.
 She currently serves on the board of directors for the Chamber of Commerce Association of Alabama, the Community Free Clinic of Decatur-Morgan County and as a volunteer for Decatur City Schools.
 Mrs. Brown is a 1985 graduate of the University of Alabama.
 Ms. Brown resides in Decatur, AL.

 Chancellor Jimmy Baker

 Mr. Baker became chancellor of the Alabama Community College System on April 1, 2017.
 He holds a graduate degree in Economics and Education Administration and an Education Specialist degree.
 He has served as Deputy State Superintendent of Education.
 He was appointed Chief of Staff in January 2016 for the Alabama Community College System and in August 2016 appointed as Acting Chancellor.
 He has more than 50 years in public service and private business.